faucetsdn/NetworkML/networkml/featurizers/README.md

 # Features in NetworkML Models

 Machine learning models require inputs (or "features" in the language of machine learning practitioners.)
 NetworkML, a machine learning model that operates on network traffic, is no different.
 This readme describes the features that networkML can create and can therefore be included in NetworkML's models.
+All features can either be created for each host present, which therefore creates a numeric representation of all the traffic flowing into and out of a host, or for each session, which describes a particular data exchange for two hosts defined by a 5-tuple of source and destinatio IP's, source and destination ports, and protocol.

 A key at the bottom of this page explains the symbols associated with each feature set.